-The attorneys at Davis Levin Livingston have extensive experience in litigation relating to birth related nerve injuries, including obstetric cases.
-If you or a loved one have sustained an injury during the birth process, an experienced attorney can assist you in reaching a settlement for the compensation to which you are entitled.
+The Hawaii brachial plexus injury attorneys at Davis Levin Livingston have extensive experience in litigation relating to brachial plexus injuries.
+If you or a loved one have sustained any type of injury during the birth process, an experienced attorney can assist you in pursuing the compensation to which you are entitled.

 In the majority of cases of obstetric brachial plexus injuries to an infant, the upper nerves are affected.
 The condition, known as Erb’s palsy, results in loss of mobility in the shoulder.
-However, infants sometimes retain the ability to move their fingers.
+However, some infants may retain the ability to move their fingers.

-In Klumpke’s palsy, the lower brachial plexus is injured, resulting in loss of motion in the hand and wrist.
-When upper and lower nerves stretch to the point of injury, the resulting condition is known as a total brachial plexus birth palsy.
+With Klumpke’s palsy, the lower brachial plexus is injured, resulting in loss of motion in the hand and wrist.
+When both upper and lower nerves stretch to the point of injury, the resulting condition is known as a total brachial plexus birth palsy.

 Four general categories of injuries to nerves can occur as the result of brachial plexus injuries during birth, and all can occur concurrently in the same child:

-- Neuroma: a type of stretch injury leading to damaged nerve fibers and scar tissue, which may press on healthy nerve tissue.
+- Neuroma: This type of injury involves more severe stretching of the nerves that leads to damaged nerve fibers and scar tissue, which may press on healthy nerve tissue.

-- Avulsion: a serious tearing injury of the nerve at the spinal cord.
-Avulsion injuries cannot be repaired, but some arm function may be restored by using nerve from a different muscle.
+- Avulsion: This is the most serious type of nerve injury and occurs when the nerve is actually torn from the spinal cord.
+Avulsion injuries cannot be repaired, but some arm function may be restored by using nerves from a different muscle.

 Brachial Plexus Injury Symptoms

-All types of brachial plexus injuries are marked by loss of feeling, weakness and complete or partial paralysis in one arm.
-However, severity can vary greatly.
+All types of brachial plexus injuries are marked by loss of feeling, weakness, and complete or partial paralysis in one arm.
+They will vary in severity, however.
 The seriousness of the injury affects the recommended treatments and the degree to which a patient may recover.

 In obstetric cases, a pediatrician typically makes a diagnosis based on a physical examination.
-For both children and adults, a doctor may prescribe an ultrasound or another imaging method to determine the extent of damage to joints and bones in the shoulder and neck.
+The doctor may prescribe an ultrasound or another imaging method to determine the extent of damage to joints and bones in the shoulder and neck.
 This type of injury in an infant or child can impair the growth of the shoulder.

 In more serious cases, nerves may sustain permanent damage, including rupture.
 In the most serious type of injury, avulsion, the nerve is torn from the spinal cord at its root.

 Such injuries can cause permanent disability, and patients with even seemingly minor injuries should seek medical attention immediately.
-Treatment within approximately six months of an injury is critical, because delays can negatively affect the outcome of surgeries to the nerves.
+Treatment within approximately six months of an injury is critical because delays can negatively affect the outcome of surgery.

 Brachial Plexus Injury Treatment

-In some cases, brachial plexus injuries heal without treatment; many infants injured at birth recover by approximately three months of age.
-If your newborn has suffered an obstetric brachial plexus injury, your pediatrician will examine her frequently to ensure proper healing of the nerves.
+In some cases, brachial plexus injuries heal without treatment.
+Many infants injured at birth recover by approximately three months of age.
+If your newborn has suffered an obstetric brachial plexus injury, your pediatrician should examine him or her frequently to ensure proper healing of the nerves.

 For cases that do not heal on their own, recommended treatments include physical therapy and surgery.
 For Erb’s palsy, physical therapy may be required on a daily basis, and parents must manually work the infant’s muscles and joints using exercises prescribed by the pediatrician.

-If the condition does not improve in the first six months, a doctor may suggest nerve surgery using specialized, small instruments and high-powered microscopes.
-Surgery usually does not fully relieve the results of the injury and may not help older babies.
+If the condition does not improve within the first six months, a doctor may suggest nerve surgery using specialized, small instruments and high-powered microscopes.
+Surgery usually does not fully relieve the results of the injury and may not help older infants.